nlaert/url-shortener/README.md

 Open a terminal in the project root and run the following commands:
 * `gradlew javadoc` for generating the javadoc.
 It can be found in `build\docs\javadoc\index.html`

-API Documentation can be found in <http://localhost:8080/swagger-ui.html>
+API Documentation can be found in <http://localhost:8080/swagger-ui.html> (Requires the project to be in execution)